komoju/omni_exchange/README.md

 OmniExchange converts currencies using up-to-the-minute foreign exchange rates.

 OmniExchange also supports fail-over logic and handles timeouts.
-In other words, if currency conversion isn't possible because an API data source cannot provide an exchange rate, OR if that data source times out, OmniExchange will retrieve exchange rate data from another API data source.
+In other words, if currency conversion isn't possible because an API data source cannot provide an exchange rate, OR if that data source times out, OmniExchange will retrieve exchange rate data seamlessly from another API data source.

 ## Installation